alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### email_address (required)

 The email address of the recipient.
+For example:

 ```ruby
 email_address: "sender@something.com"